National Fraud Enforcement Division

 The National Fraud Enforcement Division (NFED) was created by a White House announcement on January 8, 2026 as a new DOJ division with Assistant Attorney General-level leadership.
 The founding White House fact sheet described its jurisdiction as fraud affecting the federal government, federally funded programs, federally funded benefits, businesses, nonprofits, and private citizens 1.
 Election fraud was not enumerated in the founding documents 1.
 On January 28, 2026, President Trump nominated Colin McDonald as the division's first AAG; McDonald's Senate confirmation hearing was held February 25, 2026 and he remained unconfirmed as of March 2026 2.

 At the announcement, Vice President Vance stated the incoming AAG would operate "out of the White House, under the supervision of the president and vice president" with "all the benefits, resources, authority of a special counsel."
-Analysis of subsequent official documentation reveals a contradiction: AAG Jolene Ann Lauria's organizational chart submitted to Congress showed the division reporting to the Deputy Attorney General, and McDonald testified at his confirmation hearing that he would report to AG Pam Bondi and DAG Todd Blanche 3.
-Review of the founding documents indicates the division's relationship to existing DOJ fraud infrastructure — the Criminal Division Fraud Section, the Civil Division's False Claims Act branch, and the Public Integrity Section — was not resolved 4.
+Subsequent official documentation contradicted that account.
+AAG Jolene Ann Lauria's organizational chart submitted to Congress showed the division reporting to the Deputy Attorney General, and McDonald testified at his confirmation hearing that he would report to AG Pam Bondi and DAG Todd Blanche 3.
+The founding documents left the division's relationship to existing DOJ fraud infrastructure — the Criminal Division Fraud Section, the Civil Division's False Claims Act branch, and the Public Integrity Section — unresolved 4.

 The division's initial operational focus was Minnesota federal program fraud, particularly cases arising from the Feeding Our Future SNAP/nutrition fraud investigation, Housing Stabilization Services, and Medicaid.
 By the time of the NFED announcement, the Minnesota cases had already produced 98 defendants (85 of Somali descent), 64 convictions, more than 1,750 subpoenas, and more than 130 search warrants 1.
 Vance indicated the division would expand from Minnesota to Ohio and California.